andykorth/oogcapitalmanagement/content/posts/what-we-know-about-gateways.md

 ---

-{{< calltoaction heading="Commit yourself to the Cooperative!" thetext="Are you interested in contributing to a cooperative focused on constructing a gateway?
+{{< calltoaction heading="Join the ADI Gateway Cooperative!" thetext="Are you interested in contributing to a cooperative focused on constructing a gateway?
 Ownerships shares are proportional to your contribution.
-Join the cooperative and commit to the  " button="Learn more!" buttonlink="/adi-gateway-cooperative/"  color1="#86198f" color2="#4a044e" >}}
+Join the cooperative and commit to the rules of the shared-ownership model! " button="Learn more!" buttonlink="/adi-gateway-cooperative/"  color1="#86198f" color2="#4a044e" >}}

 Gateways are coming, and Antares will be ready for them!